dxe/accountability-app/README.md

 Stakeholders Accountability App.
 Hosted on S3.
-Changes pusted to master are automatically deployed.
+Changes pushed to master are automatically deployed.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).